prohippo/pyelly/README.txt

                       clean up documentation
-                      clean up ellySurvey code and fix dummy Tree class fix problem with rule sequence numbers in parse tree dumping add missing error exit in loading vocabulary table
+                      clean up ellySurvey code and fix dummy Tree class fix problem with rule sequence numbers in parse tree dumping use *x syntactic feature to identify period add check to avoid ord() error on '' add missing error exit in loading vocabulary table

 New versions will reflect non-cosmetic changes in PyElly code.
 This typically